ShaishavGandhi/AppNotice_android/README.md

     a.
 Expand the Gradle panel in AS

     b.
-Double-click InAppNotice.InAppNoticeSDK.jarrelease
+Double-click InAppConsent.InAppConsentSDK.Tasks.other.jarrelease

 ###AAR

 1. Copy this folder: …\InAppConsent_android\InAppConsent\InAppConsentSDK\build\outputs

     a.
 To a new location for archiving the ProGuard mapping.

 2. Copy this folder: …\InAppConsent_android\InAppConsent\InAppConsentSDK\build\libs